csorbakristof/learning_ai/AUT_BiralatiSablonGeneralo/spec.md

 - Use worksheet and column header names for identifying them.
 - No data validation is required.
 - Close "terhelés excel" after retrieving the data.
 - In the column "Feladatkiírás fájlnév", clean up the student name for file system compatilibity: remove whitespaces and convert accents and special characters to english letters.
+Use PascalCasing, so for example "Csorba Kristóf" should be converted to "CsorbaKristof".
 - For the lookup columns use the formulat "=XKERES($C2;'Tantárgyi adatok'!B:B;'Tantárgyi adatok'!C:C;"nincs")"

 # [GenerateTaskDescriptions] Generate task descriptions